 This is our third Workamping job and first working in a campground.

-Located in West Yellowstone, Montana, Grizzly RV Park and Cabins are only four blocks from Yellowstone National Park’s West Entrance.
-West Yellowstone is situated within a short driving distance to many beautiful points of interest inside Yellowstone National Park and the nearby Gallatin National Forest.
+Located in West Yellowstone, Montana, Grizzly RV Park, and Cabins are only four blocks from Yellowstone National Park’s West Entrance.
+West Yellowstone is situated within a short driving distance of many beautiful points of interest inside Yellowstone National Park and the nearby Gallatin National Forest.

 When we arrived I was assigned to work Maintenance, and Lisa was assigned to work the front office doing reservations and checking people in.